htnuk/custom-silverblue/README.md

 - Set up distroboxes for the following images:
   - `just distrobox-appbox`
   - `just distrobox-fedbox`
-- `just setup-flatpaks` - Install a selection of flatpaks, use this section to add your own apps
 - `just setup-gaming` - Install Steam, Lutris, Bottles, and ProtonUp-Qt.
 MangoHud is installed and enabled by default, hit right Shift-F12 to toggle
 - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command